- Discuss the risk factors for hypertension.

 The result for both conditions is an excess amount of glucose in the blood, which can lead to issues like heart disease, loss of vision, or kidney disease over time.

 Men with diabetes are 2 – 3 times more likely to suffer cardiovascular disease, and women are 3 – 5 times more likely.

 Cardiometabolic means a combination of metabolic dysfunctions which are characterized by resistance to insulin, impairment of glucose tolerance, dyslipidemia, hypertension, and central adiposity.

-Prediabetes is a condition where blood glucose is higher than it needs to be, but not in the rage of diabetes yet.
+Prediabetes is when blood glucose is higher than it needs to be but not in the range of diabetes yet.

-Type 2 diabetes is a long-term metabolic disorder that has high blood sugar, resistance to insulin, and a lack of insulin.
+Type 2 diabetes is a long-term metabolic disorder with high blood sugar, insulin resistance, and insufficient insulin.
 This form is developed later in life.

 Type 1 diabetes is a chronic condition where the pancreas has little to no insulin.